-How long does it take to activate SNS pain discharge?
+How much time is needed to activate SNS pain discharge?

 Fortunately, the period of time since the original injury does not seem to be a factor in determining pain discharge ETA—not unless more time led to more degeneration, which is not always the case.
 For example, the longest time period seen between the original injury and pain discharge was almost 50 years, for a chronic knee pain condition.
 The client was in her early 70s.
 Her session was ten minutes long.
 No degeneration was diagnosed or suspected.
 Similarly, as described in the list of case studies, a head injury (severe concussion) client sought pain discharge 32 years after the injury.
 His session was 20 minutes long.